 Forrest is a Tony® Award Nominee for his Broadway debut as Mr. Tambo in THE SCOTTSBORO BOYS, first created at the Vineyard and Guthrie Theaters.
 Post-Broadway, Forrest received a Barrymore Award for reprising the role at the Philadelphia Theatre Company.
 He recently starred in the London premiere at the Garrick Theatre, which won the London Evening Standard Award for Best Musical and he is featured on both the original Off-Broadway and West End recordings.

-Forrest is aLunt-Fontanne Fellow, and notable regional roles include the Foundling Father in THE AMERICA PLAY at Zach Scott Theatre — B. Iden Payne Award (Outstanding Lead Actor in a Play) — and Roscoe in AVENUE X at 11th Hour Theatre Company — Barrymore Award (Outstanding Supporting Actor in a Musical).
+Forrest is aLunt-Fontanne Fellow, and notable regional roles include the Foundling Father in THE AMERICA PLAY at Zach Scott Theatre (B. Iden Payne Award—Best Lead Actor in a Play), and Roscoe in AVENUE X at 11th Hour Theatre Company (Barrymore Award—Best Supporting Actor in a Musical).

 A Norwalk, Connecticut native, Forrest is a UConn graduate.